derrickturk/usethe.computer/posts_src/15-minimalist-dca-in-python.md

 We can run the program with `python pydca.py` to generate the example plots.
 If you installed Python without the Tcl/Tk libraries, you'll want to set the environment variable `MPLBACKEND` to `agg` beforehand (on Windows, do this with `MPLBACKEND=agg`).

-An image should be written to `examples.png`:
+An image should be written to `examples.png`.
+We can see the hyperbolic (orange), harmonic (green), and exponential (blue) cases plotted, and the behavior looks correct (note that the vertical axis is on a logarithmic scale).
 <!-- TODO /.. -->
 <img alt="example plots" src="images/pydca_examples.png">